birjj/csgo-vscripts/vip/README.md

 - **When Hostage is spawned, he gets slightly offset to the side.**

     _Seems to be caused because there's still an entity in the position the VIP should take the exact moment he spawns.
 Could probably delay another frame?
 This is a bigger problem when he is enclosed in tight space (vents, where he could be pushed outside the map)_

 - **Hostage VIP shouldn't take damage from grenades or shots**

     _Should be fixed by using filter_damage_type (it is, I tried)_

+- **When Hostage HP reaches 0% he should become Ragdoll**

+    _Se7en should be on it, need ragdoll animation for this to work.
+If it doesn't work, we could still instantiate a prop_ragdoll with VIPs model on that position.
+Purely cosmetic feature.

 - **When VIP is downed, there should be a way to keep track on his HP on HUD.**